ankitpokhrel/tus-php/README.md

 $offset = $client->getOffset(); // 2000000 bytes or 2mb
 ```

-Delete partial upload from cache.
+Delete partial upload from the cache.

 ```php
 $client->delete($key);
 ```

-By default the client uses `/files` as a api path.
+By default, the client uses `/files` as an API path.
 You can change it with `setApiPath` method.

 ```php
 $client->setApiPath('/api');
 ```

-By default the server will use `sha256` algorithm to verify the integrity of the upload.
-If you want to use different hash algorithm, you can do so by
+By default, the server will use `sha256` algorithm to verify the integrity of the upload.
+If you want to use a different hash algorithm, you can do so by
 using `setChecksumAlgorithm` method.
 To get the list of supported hash algorithms, you can send `OPTIONS` request to the server.

 ```php